 So, what exactly do we have in this delightful mix?
 I used kale as the greens, which makes way more of a nutritional impact than romaine or iceberg lettuce.
 I also added in butternut squash, pomegranate arils, avocado and hardboiled eggs.
 And some extra indulgences like crumbled bacon and gorgonzola because you only live once!

-There is no way on Earth for me to decide what my favorite part of this salad is.
+There is no way on Earth for me to decide what my favorite part of this fall cobb salad is.
 I love every single bit of it.
 And every bite with every ingredient combination was the best ever.

 But I do have to give a shoutout to butternut squash and pomegranate being back in my life.
-Of course, kale is a cool-weather vegetable, too, but I can be found eating that year-round.
+Of course, kale is a cool-weather vegetable, too, but I can be found eating that (and drinking it) year-round.